Mount Asama

-Mount Asama (浅間山, Asama-yama) is an active complex volcano in central Honshū, the main island of Japan.
+Mount Asama (浅間山, Asama-yama) is an active stratovolcano in central Honshū, the main island of Japan.
 The volcano is the most active on Honshū.
 The Japan Meteorological Agency classifies Mount Asama as rank A. It stands 2568 m above sea level on the border of Gunma and Nagano prefectures.
 It is included in 100 Famous Japanese Mountains.

 Geology

 Mount Asama sits at the conjunction of the Izu–Bonin–Mariana Arc and the Northeastern Japan Arc.
 The mountain is built up from non-alkali mafic and pyroclastic volcanic rocks dating from the Late Pleistocene to the Holocene.
 The main rock types are andesite and dacite.